 Three geometry Editors (wire, helix, arc) have a spin button to specify wire conductivity in Siemens/meter.
 When the spin button value is greater than zero, the Editor will enter an LD card in the Commands tree view to specify a type 5 (wire conductivity) loading.
 This will result in all segments with tag number equal to that in the Editor to be loaded with the specified resistivity.
-Please note that Deleting the row in the Geometry tree view will not remove the LD loading row in the Commands tree view.
+Please note that Deleting the GW row in the Geometry tree view will not remove the LD loading row in the Commands tree view.

 All editors (except for the "GE" card) have the following buttons along the bottom of the window: "New" inserts a new blank row in the tree view after entering edited data into the current row.
 "Delete Card" removes the current row (card) and closes the editor window.
 "Apply" enters edited data into the current row.
 "OK" enters edited data into the current row and closes the editor window.
 Please note that the "GE" row is entered automatically by the first editor used, if the tree view is cleared, and there is no button for it in the Geometry frame.
 But there is a dedicated editor for it which opens with a right-click on the (selected) GE row and it should be used to specify the presence of Ground (GN command etc).